 It works by causing the body to produce its own protection (antibodies) against measles, mumps and rubella which are all infectious diseases caused by viruses.

 The MMR vaccine is very safe, and it is effective at preventing measles, mumps, and rubella.
 Vaccines, like any medicine, can have side effects.
-Most people who get MMR vaccine do not have any serious problems with it.
-Getting MMR vaccine is much safer than getting measles, mumps or rubella.
+Most people who have the MMR vaccine do not have any serious problems.
+Ensuring one has MMR vaccine is much safer than getting measles, mumps or rubella.

-Measles starts as a fever, cough, runny nose, conjuctivitis (pinkeye), and a rash that starts on the face and spreads to the rest of the body.
+Measles starts as a fever, cough, runny nose, conjunctivitis (pinkeye), and a rash that starts on the face and spreads to the rest of the body.
 If the virus infects the lungs, it can cause pneumonia.
-Measles in older children can lead to inflammation of the brain, called encephalitis, which can cause seizures and brain damage.
+Measles in older children can lead to inflammation of the brain, called encephalitis, which causes seizures and brain damage in some cases.

 Rubella is also known as German measles.
 It can cause a mild rash on the face, swelling of glands behind the ears, and in some cases, swelling of the small joints and low-grade fever.
 Most children recover quickly with no lasting effects.
-But if a pregnant woman gets rubella, it can be devastating.
-If they're infected during the first trimester of pregnancy, there's at least a 20% chance their child will have a birth defect such as blindness, deafness, a heart defect, or intellectual disabilities.
+If a pregnant woman gets rubella during the first trimester of pregnancy, there's at least a 20% chance their child will have a birth defect such as blindness, deafness, a heart defect, or intellectual disabilities.